flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/dashboard.md

 !!! block ""
     ![From simBrief](../../assets/flypad/load-from-simbrief.png)

-    If you have [configured](settings.md) you simBrief account correctly, you can click the above button to load your last simBrief flight plan into the flyPad.
-This does not load the flight plan into the MCDU - you need to load it there separately.
+If you have [configured](settings.md) your simBrief account correctly, you can click the above button to load your last simBrief flight plan into the flyPad.
+This does not load the flight plan into the MCDU - you need to load it there separately (see [MCDU simBrief Integration](../../../pilots-corner/beginner-guide/preparing-mcdu.md#a32nx-simbrief-integration)) .

 ### Map Zoom and Tools